 As technology advances, it often brings additional benefits such as less time wastage, greater productivity, lower costs, improved quality, shorter project timelines, and better finishes.
-Now in the second half of 2021, predictions for the year are being revealed in the welding industry, including education, professional innovation, and technology.
+Now in the first half of 2022, predictions for the year are being revealed in the welding industry, including education, professional innovation, and technology.
 Many benefits are there to be had, but they’re often only leveraged by those with an inclination towards innovation.
 Many will say “don’t fix what isn’t broken”, but these are the ones who get left behind.

 Equipped with this knowledge, here is some insight into the welding technology trends which have already thrived in 2021 as well as a look ahead at what technology appears best placed to dominate the future.